cheapjack/DigitalMigrations/docs/Year2_Class2.md

 <img src="images/tigerseries.png" width="400">

-That's enough html lets turn images into sound, play with the sound and turn the sound back into an image.
+That's enough `html` and code hackgin!
+Lets turn images into sound, play with the sound and turn the sound back into an image.
 Let's do Audiobending!

 Follow my [Instructions](AudioBending.md) simplified from this Introduction to [Databending images with sound software](http://www.hellocatfood.com/databending-using-audacity/)

 Using [Audacity](https://www.audacityteam.org/download/)

+# Mo' `webgl` Mo' Problems

+Since writing this I've noticed that with the recent auto updates of Chrome google have messed up `webgl` and have so far failed to do much about it.

+A fix that worked for me was to enable webgl related flags by typing in these addresses into the address bar: `chrome://flags/#ignore-gpu-blacklist` and `chrome://flags/#enable-webgl-draft-extensions`

+Then goto `chrome://settings/` show *Advanced Settings* and under *System* enable the switch *Use hardware acceleration when available* so it's on.

+Failing that use Firefox.
+It's nicer anyway.